Image default

 How Much Is a Bedsore Lawsuit Worth?

-As with all medical malpractice lawsuits, every case is different.
-Someone who suffers a stage one bedsore will likely heal rather quickly.
-If left untreated, the victim could face a more serious outcome.
 The worse the outcome, the higher the value of a bedsore case.
 In all cases, the final value will depend on what the injured party feels is a reasonable settlement and what the at-fault facility is willing to pay for the bedsore claim.

 A family member’s lawyer and the hospital or nursing home usually negotiate these settlements.